aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

 We wrapper route definition by an if block that checks related permission.
 Now, user can not open the page without the permission.
-He is redirected to default route by Angularjs.
+He is redirected to default route by AngularJS.

 ##### Grant permission